luqmarthinus/email-password-gen-scripts/README.md

 This script generates email(FLastname) and password pairs based on names provided in a text file and will be saved to generated_email_password_pairs.csv. :smile:

+Below is an overview of what our script does:

 ![Alt text](./email-password-generator-flowchart.png?raw=true)

 ## Installation